jeremypbeasley/canlis_j/studio.markdown

 date: 2016-11-10 10:09:00 -08:00
 layout: studio
 og_photo: "/uploads/cradle1.jpg"
-headline: Our curiousity often reaches far <i>beyond the dining room.</i>
+headline: It is human to create.
+We don’t just acknowledge this… we like to roll around in it.
+desc: |-
-desc: We've built collection of objects we're proud of.
-Some support a party or an event, some are experiences in and of themselves.
-Some are strictly for our guests.
+  Sometimes ideas are so fun we can’t resist making them come true.
+Sometimes we meet an artist we simply have to work with.
+Some arrived with a big party and some are experiences in and of themselves.
+Some are just for us.
+Some we made just to share with you.

-  Some are simply because we simply couldn't resist making them.
+  Here’s a peek into the parties we throw, the things we make, the pivots that saved us —straight from the minds of our family and staff.
 partners_intro: This collection of objects and the memories that go along with them were only possible with each of these talented collaborators and friends.
 partners: